opencharles/mention-notifications-ejb/README.md

 Other info returned by the Github API in a Notification object would be rather useless payload since it consists mostly of links that the receiver can build on its own knowing the repo name and issue number.

+## The main use
-**The main use** of such a checker would be together with a Github bot account; naturally, the bot has to act upon received notifications.
+The use of such a checker would be together with a Github bot account; naturally, the bot has to act upon received notifications.
 The bot implementation would have a rest POST endpoint to receive the notifications sent by this checker.

-## Important note
+## Authorization
 When making the HTTP Post, the checker also adds the **Authorization** header containing **github.auth.token** (see table bellow).
 This is for 2 reasons:
 1) Security, to make sure nobody starts POSTing randomly to your receiver's endpoint
 2) To make sure that both the checker and the bot use the same Github account.
 It wouldn't make a lot of sense for account A to act on the notifications of account B. But of course, this part is up to you to implement in the receiver - you can send other kind of token for security only, don't leave aside this constraint.